SuryaaVadachennimalaiSelvaraj/Machine-Learning-for-IWT-Ship-Traffic-Analysis-Object-Detection-vs.-AIS-Data-/README.md

 This file will discuss steps to execute the code for object identification, the results of which would be compared with the existing AIS data to test for anomalies.

 ####Procedure
+The steps from downloading the video to executing the code will be explained below
 #### Step 1 - Downloading the Video
-* To be able to download a video in the background, I started of creating an account in the [amazon webservers]{https://aws.amazon.com/?nc2=h_lg}
+* To be able to download a video in the background, I started off creating an account in the [amazon webservers]{https://aws.amazon.com/?nc2=h_lg}